Low-M-Rank Tensor Completion and Robust Tensor PCA: Introduction

 Low-CP-rank tensor recovery problem seeks to recover a low-CP-rank tensor based on limited observations.
 This problem can be formulated as

-where $\linear: \C^{n_1\times n_2\cdots \times n_{d}} \to \C^p$ is a linear mapping and $b\in\C^p$ denotes the observation to $\mathcal{X}$ under $\linear$.
+where $\linear: \C^{n_1\times n_2\cdots \times n_{d}} \to \C^p$ is a linear mapping and $b\in\C^p$ denotes the observations of $\mathcal{X}$ under $\linear$.
 Low-CP-rank tensor completion is a special case of \eqref{prob:tensor-completion} where the linear mapping in the constraint picks certain entries of the tensor.
 The low-CP-rank tensor completion can be formulated as